 Income & Recharge rates are the estimated costs of providing service items divided by the estimated number of service units to be provided.
 Income & Recharge rates are computed using estimated costs and the number of service units to be provided for a specified fiscal year.
-Proposed rates must comply with the Office of Management and Budget (OMB) Uniform Guidance CFR number 2 CFR 200, if expected to charge federal funds, be based on actual consumption of the good or service being provided, and fully cover, but not exceed, costs.
+Proposed rates must be based on actual consumption of the good or service being provided, and fully cover, but not exceed, costs.

 How to Develop Rate